andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 * Describe the process and summarize results
 * Provide insight into the processes described in the model through visulizing attention

+**Note: the data included in this repository in the "data" folder is not the data used to train the model, it is only there for example purposes only due to the data set size**

 [//]: # (Image References)